 From its beginning, Hub City’s focus has been place-based literature.
 The organization was shepherded in its early days by Wofford College poet John Lane, journalists Betsy Teter and Gary Henderson, and photographer/graphic designer Mark Olencki; gradually the organization broadened its scope by creating a 15-member board of directors and attracting the financial support of hundreds of South Carolina residents and businesses.

-The First Fridays Open Mic Night program is an effort to lean into Spartanburg’s literary community and to help cultivate a fun environment for students in the community.
+The First Fridays Open Mic Night program is an effort to lean into Spartanburg’s literary community and to help cultivate a fun environment for students and writers in the community.
 Dozens of people are expected to intend the upcoming event, so add it to your calendar and come out for some fun!

 Visit Hub City Bookshop’s website for additional information.